TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 !!! tip

-    The only thing you NEED to place a limit on is half-open connections and connections per-second.
+    The only thing you NEED to place a limit on is half-open connections and connections per second.

-    For most high speed broadband connections ~100-150 seems ideal.
+    For most high-speed broadband connections ~100-150 seems ideal.
 If you experience lag when initiating a download, try lowering these values.

 ### Per-Torrent Limits